Financial Cycle Time: How fast is your company relative to the market?

 Investors want to know how much cash a company generates for every dollar of investment.
 Leaders’ mindsets need to focus on both components of return on investment – their profitability, and how long it takes them to make it.
 To benchmark your organization’s financial agility against the best in the world, download the rankings table

 — Joe Perfetti is founder of Percipient Partners and an expert in corporate finance and strategy at the University of Maryland.
+He teaches in Duke CE’s Building Strategic Agility and Building Financial Acumen online courses.

 An adapted version of this article appeared on the Dialogue Review website.